WinstonMarvel/simple-css-slider/README.md

 # simple-css-slider

-Just a simple CSS navigation slide, much lighter and faster than JQuery.
+Just a simple CSS navigation slider, much lighter and faster than JQuery.

+This uses only 2 lines of plain JavaScript, only to change Navigation Slider DOM element style.